 |Indonesian Confrontation||1963–1966||Indonesia, Malaysia|

 |First Gulf War||1990–1991||Iraq, Kuwait|

 (a) Australia withdrew most of its troops in 2013 (and the remainder in 2021).

 Note the year when Aboriginal people were recognised as Australian citizens in relationship to the number of conflicts they participated in before then.

-Yet Indigenous Australians were the backbone of the cattle industry which helped feed soldiers in both world wars, while Aboriginal women assisted in hospitals and factories although they were not paid equal wages .
+Yet Aboriginal people were the backbone of the cattle industry which helped feed soldiers in both world wars, while Aboriginal women assisted in hospitals and factories although they were not paid equal wages.

-Fact In 2008 just over 1,000 Aboriginal people were in the Australian Defence Forces, representing 1.4% of all employees .
-Aboriginal people comprise about 2.3% of the total population.
+In 2008 just over 1,000 Aboriginal people were in the Australian Defence Forces, representing 1.4% of all employees.
+At the time, Aboriginal people comprised about 2.3% of the total population.

 But Aboriginal people were not only involved in international conflicts.
 The following table might put your knowledge of Australian history to the test.